17 September 2013—From the Geil Archive: Naming Un-Conventions

 Your reader doesn't.
 Make it make sense.

 d.
-You must had at least one illustration.
+You must have at least one illustration.
 Think about "the rhetorical role of

 illustrations" in the New York Review of Books.